With the client drive redirection feature, you can share folders or drives on the local client system with remote desktops and published applications.

 - You cannot change properties for shared folders or files in the remote desktop.

 To share folders and drives with a remote desktop or published application, a Horizon administrator must enable the client drive redirection feature.
+This task involves installing Horizon Agent and enabling the agent Client Drive Redirection option.
+It can also include setting policies to control the client drive redirection behavior.
+For more information, see the Horizon Remote Desktop Features and GPOs document.

 - Click the Settings toolbar button in the upper-right corner of the desktop and application selector window and turn on the Enable Folder Sharing option in the Settings window.